Design and Analysis of Experiments

 The course is suitable for researchers involved in the design and analysis of research on the effectiveness of interventions or treatments.
 Applications include randomised trials in medicine or the social sciences, designed experiments in the biological sciences, studies of processes in engineering, as well as many other possibilities in other disciplines.

 Participants should have some understanding of statistics at an introductory level.
 For example, participants should know about hypothesis tests and confidence intervals, and, preferably, analysis of variance.
 The course "Statistics for Research Workers" would be suitable preparation.

-- We have a discounted rate for University of Melbourne postgraduate students of $880 (incl. $80 GST, GST does not apply if paying through your University department.)
+(incl. $80 GST, GST does not apply if paying through your University school.)

 The fee includes a comprehensive set of notes, and morning and afternoon tea.
 Lunches are not provide.

 T: +61 3 8344 6995